azimut/sketches/README.md

 ## Postscript Notes

-- Missing features: normal distribution, noise functions (1D or 2D), vectors.
+- Missing features: normal distribution, noise functions (1D or 2D), vectors and vector ops.
-- line width grows outside of what the geomtry would fill
+- line width grows outside of what the geometry would fill
+- *stringwidth* assumes every character is the same width

 ## References